openstax/cnx-recipes/script/README.md

 **NOTE**: This workflow assumes the recipe workflow has been completed

-1. Move the baked HTML file to the location of the book resources
-    * `cp ./data/intro-business-baked.xhtml ./data/intro-business/`
-2. Update path to the style CSS file in the baked HTML
+1. Update path to the style CSS file in the baked HTML
-3. Build the styles
+2. Build the styles
     * `./script/build-styles intro-business`
-4. Test the styles by viewing the baked HTML in the browser
+3. Test the styles by viewing the baked HTML in the browser
-5. Convert the baked HTML and style into a PDF
+4. Convert the baked HTML and style into a PDF
-    * `prince -s styles/output/intro-business-pdf.css ./data/intro-business/intro-business.baked.xhtml -o bakedEcon.pdf`
+    * `prince -s styles/output/intro-business-pdf.css ./intro-business/intro-business.baked.xhtml -o bakedEcon.pdf`
-6. View the PDF to test the results.
+5. View the PDF to test the results.

 Installation of Neb and cnx-recipes on Ubuntu